uk-gov-mirror/ministryofjustice.fb-base-adapter/README.md

 ## Mechanism

-The base adapter receives submissions adn store temporarily into a file.
+The base adapter receives submissions and stores them temporarily as files.
 This file is deleted everyday at a specific time.

 ## API